nodejs/node/doc/api/stream.markdown

     Stability: 2 - Unstable

-A stream is an abstract interface implemented by various objects in Node.
+A stream is an abstract interface implemented by various objects in io.js.
 For example a [request to an HTTP server](http.html#http_http_incomingmessage) is a stream, as is [stdout][].
 Streams are readable, writable, or both.
 All streams are instances of [EventEmitter][]